garrettm/tsum/README.md

 - data definitions are as terse and straightforward as possible in Typescript
 - fields are named
 - open system, as long as a piece of data matches one of these interfaces, it can participate in this polymorphism (unlike classes)
-- matching every possible case is enforced by the compiler, and the switch-equivalent is an expression, returning a value
+- matching every possible case is enforced by the compiler, and matches are expressions which return a value
 - critically, you gain the ability to use regular spread syntax to immutably produce new values: `{...person, name: 'Oberyn'}`

 ## Example